mhkeller/layercake.graphics/content/guide/04-computed-store-functions.md

 title: Computed Store Properties
 ---

-Convenience functions and other internal properties that are exposed to the user in case they're handy.
+Convenience functions and other internal properties that are exposed to the user on the store in case they're handy.

 ### box